dZev1/OpenGL3DRenderer/README.md

-# ToDoListProgram
+# OpenGL 3D Renderer
-Using C# for creating a To-Do List software.
+Trying to make a basic 3D Shape Renderer in OpenGL.